OCAAlliance/AES70-OCC-sphinx/source/Data Types/Management Datatypes.rst

 OcaComponent
 ============

-.. cpp:enum-struct:: OcaComponent
+.. cpp:enum:: OcaComponent : uint16_t

-    Enumeration (16-bit) for of software &amp; firmware components in the device.
+    Enumeration (16-bit) for of software :raw:html:`&amp;` firmware components in the device.
 Except for the boot loader, all other values of this enum are device-specific and will be specified by subclassing this class.

     .. cpp:enumerator:: BootLoader = 0